 - 1 sheet frozen puff pastry, thawed

-- Preheat oven to 400 degrees F. Lightly grease a mini tart or muffin pan.
+- Preheat oven to 400 degrees F. Lightly grease a regular sized muffin pan.

 - In a large saute pan, melt the butter over medium heat.
 Add the shallots and cook until soft and translucent, about 2 minutes.
-Add the mushrooms and garlic and saute until mushrooms are soft, about 5 minutes, stirring frequently.
-Add the rosemary and salt and pepper to taste.
+Add the mushrooms and salt and pepper and saute until mushrooms are soft, about 5 minutes, stirring frequently.
 Set the mixture aside to cool slightly.

 - On a lightly floured surfaced, roll out the puff pastry till it is about doubled in size.
-Cut into rounds to fit inside the mini tart or muffin pan.
+Cut into rounds to fit inside the muffin pan (I used a 3-inch round cutter).
 Press the rounds into the pan.